Küllätüvä Chapel: Building data

-At the moment, Küllätüvä tsässon is the largest of Setomaa stone tsässons that is situated on the territory of the Republic of Estonia.
+Küllätüvä Chapel is the largest of the Setomaa stone chapels in Estonia.
 It is a square one-storied stone (lime and gravel blocks hollow from the inside) building with a gable roof.
 The stone blocks were moulded in Irboska and brought to the site by horses.
-Tsässon has one interior room, divided into two by a partition wall: An icon scarf room (35 m2) and an altar room (12 m2).
+The chapel has one interior room, divided into two by a partition wall: An icon scarf room (35 m2) and an altar room (12 m2).
 Entry to the altar room is through iconostasis gates, characteristic to churches.
 During 1974 inventory taking, the building still had a shingle half-hipped roof that was in a very bad state at the time.
 Because of this, the iconostasis, icons, images and other furnishings were completely perished (Kupp 1974).
 The dimensions of the building from the outside are 947 (l) x 580 (w) cm, height from the ground up to the ridge is 590 cm and the height of the wall is 260 cm.
 The size of the altar room is 370 x 530 cm.

 Furnishing

 There are about ten icons, most of them covered by icon scarves (knitted and hand-painted).
-In addition, a few analois and flags used for decorative purposes as well as during processes led by cross are in the tsässon.
-A smallish oil lamp is hanging from the ceiling.
+In addition, a few analois and flags used for decorative purposes as well as during processes led by cross are in the chapel.
+A small oil lamp hangs from the ceiling.
 In addition to ecclesiastic furnishings, there are tables and benches-chairs, used for village gatherings on Nahtsipäev as well as on other village holidays.
-Some medieval stone cross pieces from a village cemetery on Küllätüvä village lands have been brought into hiding inside tsässon.
+Some medieval stone cross pieces from a village cemetery on Küllätüvä village lands have been brought into hiding inside the chapel.
 A small round metal stove lies in the north-west of the building that is wood-burning and has the chimney brought out through the wall.